m-clark/visibly/README.md

 ## Examples

-Create a palette.
-This requires the <span class="pack">colortools</span>
+Create a palette from a single starting point.
+This requires the
-package to create equally spaced colors.
+<span class="pack">colortools</span> package to create equally spaced
+colors.

 ``` r
 library(visibly)